trufflesuite/trufflesuite.com/src/guides/lens-protocol/index.md

 })
 ```

-Do note that we are getting our authenticated token from `localStorage`.
+Do note that we are getting our authenticated token from `localStorage`, which we write to in `index.tsx`.
+You can read more about it in the section below.

 The remaining code in this file represent different GraphQL queries that get the information we want from Lens.
-The `challenge` and `authenticate` queries are specifically used for authentication, while `exploreProfiles`, `getProfile`, and `getPublications` for reading data from Lens.
+The `challenge` and `authenticate` queries are specifically used for authentication, while `exploreProfiles`, `getProfile`, and `getPublications` are for reading data from Lens.

 ### `lens-app/pages/index.tsx`